Startouf/qubble/readme.md

 Note howevr, that the program has be configured to use a FakeCamera by default, which will open an additional UI where you can decide to simulate the presence of Qubjects (and some will be simulated by default)

 Also, some threads are quite CPU intensive (image recognition + audio synthesis), so don't expect to run it with a bad computer

-### After it compiles and executes

-Click "Nouveau Projet".
-It should open the OpenGL window.
-Now press Play.

-Avoid hitting the stop button.
-It is most likely broken, and it safer to just exit the program (note : clicking exit on the main GUI *should* also close the OpenGL Output)

-It is possible to click "vue individuelle" or "vue tableur" to access new tabs where you can configure the Qubjects

-Enjoy some cool music !

 ## More info about the project